You’ve graduated from high school (finally!) and now you’re going to college.

 We spent the next hour talking about all sorts of things, about our high schools and our favorite classes, what it was like for me to be on the varsity basketball team, what it was like for him to be on the varsity football team, what sports we liked to play for fun and to watch including favorite teams, our families, our friends, how we liked where we’d lived, clothes, were our rooms neat or messy, and lots more.
 He asked if I had Skype on my laptop and I said yes, so we switched to that.
 It was more fun seeing each other and talking.
 After about an hour his mom called him to have lunch, so we ended the call.
 By that time, I realized that we had actually become friends, that he didn’t seem to care if I was black or white or green or purple, and that I was looking forward to meeting him in person.

-Fall semester was going to start on Tuesday, August 16th, and freshmen would move into the dorms starting on Monday, August 1st.
+Fall semester was going to start on Tuesday, August sixteenth, and freshmen would move into the dorms starting on Monday, August first.
 Each dorm floor had their own start date so things wouldn’t get too jammed up in the elevators and halls.
-The schedule I received listed our move-in date as Wednesday, August 10th.
+The schedule I received listed our move-in date as Wednesday, August tenth.
 My folks were fine with that, but it caused some problems for Ryan.
-He emailed me to tell me his folks would drive him up from Lakewood, a suburb south of Los Angeles, on Friday August 12th.
+He emailed me to tell me his folks would drive him up from Lakewood, a suburb south of Los Angeles, on Friday August twelfth.
 They contacted Cal Housing and found out that we could move in any time from our move-in date through the day before the start of classes.
-For fall semester that was Monday, August 22nd.
+For fall semester that was Monday, August twenty-second.
 The start of classes was one week after the start of the semester; that way students could get settled in, buy books, and so on.

 Anyway, I would go ahead and move in on the tenth because my dad had arranged to get off work that day.
 My mom’s a writer and she works from home, so her time is usually open.